kscalelabs/rdme-docs/docs/Hackathon FAQ/during-a-hackathon-faq/hackathons.md

 metadata:
   robots: index
 ---
-When on the K-Scale network, you can connect to your Z-Bot using the ID portion of the name on the back of your bot
+When on the K-Scale network, you can connect to your Z-Bot using the ID portion of the name on the back of the bot

 Plug in your robot.
 After around 20 seconds, you should be able to `ping` the bot.